wp-plugins/ajax-event-calendar/readme.txt

 Make sure your theme templates contain `<?php wp_head(); ?>` just before the closing `</head>` tag and `<?php wp_footer(); ?>` just before the closing `</body>` tag.

 = I added the [calendar] shortcode to a page, but I can't see the calendar - all I see is a link for "Add Events" and the filter. =
-Troubleshoot by viewing your site using the Firefox browser with Firebug plugin activated.
+Troubleshoot by viewing your site using the Firefox browser with [Firebug plugin](http://getfirebug.com/) activated.
 When you load the page in question, any errors in the javascript will display in the console.
 The error text should provide information as to line and the file causing the issue.
 Next, disable all plugins other than the calendar, the javascript errors should stop.
 Activate the plugins back one at a time until the calandar stops working (and you'll have found your conflict).
 Themes with javascript can also be the cause of such errors.

 = Calendar categories are not displaying in the calendar and only the "all" link in the event filter has a background color = On modify the name of of any existing category and press update.
 Return to the front-end calendar and press Shift+F5 to reload the css file.
 If the category colors still do not appear, the problem is likely caused by insufficient file permissions.
 Internet hosts setup security differently, and your host is denying the plugin rights to create the cat_colors.css file.
-BEFORE activating your plugin, change to CHMOD777 for the plugin **css** folder.
-Permissions can be modified via FTP client or your host's administrative panel; ask your host provider for assistance.
+BEFORE activating your plugin, change to CHMOD777 for the plugin's **css** folder.
+Permissions can be modified via FTP client or your host's administrative panel - ask your host provider for assistance.

 = All apostrophes in the event detail form, returns \' when I save the event.
 And returns \\' on subsequent saves = This will occur when your PHP server is configured to use magic quotes gpc.
 The developers of PHP [strongly recommend against using magic quotes](http://php.net/manual/en/security.magicquotes.php), in fact the functionality has been removed from newer versions of PHP.
 To correct this behavior, edit your php.ini file and disable that setting (or ask your host provider to do so).
 If you are unable (or don't have access) to edit your php.ini file, [try this solution](http://wordpress.org/support/topic/plugin-ajax-event-calendar-ajax-event-calendar-dont-like-the-apostrophes?replies=11#post-2260027).

 = How do I manage events? =
 As with Google Calendar: to add an event, in the administrative calendar page click on a date (or range of dates) in the month view, or click on a half-hour (or range of hours) timeslot in the week view.
-Only users assigned the aec_add_events capability can edit and delete events they create by clicking on events in the administrative calendar page.
-Users assigned the aec_manage_events capability can edit and delete all events.
+Only users assigned the **aec_add_events** capability can edit and delete events they create by clicking on events in the administrative calendar page.
+Users assigned the **aec_manage_events** capability can edit and delete all events.

 = How do I manage event categories? =
 To add a category simply enter the desired category name in the input field, select a background color via the colorpicker or enter the hex value in the field provided.
 Only users assigned the aec_manage_calendar capability can manage categories.

-= How do I change the calendar date and times format? = The date and time formats for the calendar are controlled by Date Format / Time Format settings located in the Settings > General page
+= I want to grant calendar rights to a user without giving them access to all blog administrative menus = Install a Capabilities/Roles management plugin, such as [Members](http://wordpress.org/extend/plugins/members/), and assign the capabilities listed in the plugin description, to existing or newly created roles.

 = What happens when the plugin is deleted? =
 The event and category databases, custom roles, plugin capabilities, plugin options and widget settings are **permanently removed**.